Learning to Simulate: Generative Metamodeling via Quantile Regression: Conclusions

 \section{Conclusions}

-In this paper, we introduce the concept of ``generative metamodeling,'' which leverages offline simulation to construct a ``fast simulator of the simulator'' for real-time decision-making.
-We develop QRGMM as a general metamodel that functions independently of the specific quantile regression model used.
-For linear quantile regression models, we establish QRGMM's convergence in distribution.
+We introduce the concept of ``generative metamodeling,'' which uses offline simulation to construct a ``fast simulator of the simulator'' for real-time decision-making.
+We propose QRGMM as a general framework independent of the specific quantile regression model.
+For linear models, we establish QRGMM's convergence in distribution.
 For practical implementation, we provide guidance on the choice of $m$.
 We further extend QRGMM to accommodate multidimensional outputs and neural network quantile regression models.

-Through comprehensive numerical experiments, we demonstrate that QRGMM-generated samples capture true distributions more accurately than CWGAN, while maintaining practical generation speeds for real-time applications.
+Our numerical results show that QRGMM, RectFlow, and Diffusion (denoising diffusion implicit models) can all be used to construct generative metamodels, whereas CWGAN fails to reliably capture output distributions.
+More importantly, in the one-dimensional and low-dimensional output settings common in stochastic simulation and operations research, QRGMM exhibits clear advantages in distributional accuracy, training efficiency, and sample generation speed, making it a natural choice for generative metamodeling in real-time decision-making, while more general deep generative models may constitute unnecessary overkill.

 This initial exploration of generative metamodeling in stochastic simulation opens several research directions.
 While our numerical experiments in the e-companion validate QRGMM extensions to multidimensional outputs and neural networks, their theoretical foundations require further study.
-Future work should examine scalability for high-dimensional settings and explore applications in real-world domains such as supply chain optimization, financial risk management, and healthcare systems.
+Future work can also explore applications in real-world domains such as supply chain optimization, financial risk management, and healthcare systems.

 \begingroup \endgroup

 \ECSwitch

 \EquationsNumberedBySection \ECHead{Supplementary Materials}